 Ian Butler was one of the founding members of the Niagara Pumphouse Visual Arts Centre which opened in 1994.
 The ‘Niagara Pumphouse Ian Butler Scholarship Fund’ for Art Education was set up after Ian’s death in 2010.
 The purpose of the fund is to support an annual scholarship award to a deserving Niagara on the Lake graduating high school student pursuing a recognized post-secondary Visual Arts Programme.

-In 2018, it was decided that up to 3 - $200 scholarships (one for each of the designated publicly funded High Schools for Niagara on the Lake students) would be considered for this year.
+In 2018, it was decided that up to 3 - $200 scholarships (one for each of the designated publicly funded High Schools for Niagara on the Lake students) will be awarded each year.
 Staff at the designated High Schools (A.N.
 Myer S.S., Laura Secord S.S. and Holy Cross S.S.) are to select the appropriate scholarship recipients.

 After successful candidates are determined, The Niagara Pumphouse Arts Centre Scholarship Committee will give each student the opportunity to submit 3 digital images of their art pieces for the Niagara Pumphouse website for one year.